AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/responsive-layout.md

 >[!NOTE]
 >
 >Use of the above mechanisms is enabled by configuration on the template.
-See [Configuring Responsive Layout](/help/sites-administering/configuring-responsive-layout.md) for further information.
+See Configuring Responsive Layout for further information. <!-- Use of the above mechanisms is enabled by configuration on the template.
+See [Configuring Responsive Layout](/help/sites-administering/configuring-responsive-layout.md) for further information.-->

 ## Layout Definitions, Device Emulation, and Breakpoints {#layout-definitions-device-emulation-and-breakpoints}